I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/ns-dbgeng-_debug_symbol_source_entry.md

 ## Members

-`EndColumn`

-The column number of the end of the region of source code.
-The number of the first column is one.
-If this information is not available, <b>StartLine</b> is set to DEBUG_ANY_ID.

-`EndLine`

-The line number of the end of the region of source code in the file.
-The number of the first line in the file is one.
-If this information is not available, <b>StartLine</b> is set to DEBUG_ANY_ID.

-`EngineInternal`

-Reserved for internal debugger engine use.

-`FileNameId`

-Identifier for the source code file name.
-If this information is not available, <b>FieldNameId</b> is set to zero.

-`FileNameSize`

-The number of characters in the source filename, including the terminator.

-`Flags`

-Set to zero.

 `ModuleBase`

 The base address, in the target's virtual address space, of the module that the source symbol came from.